NijazK/NijazK.github.io/_posts/2023-18-01-FixedIncomeModel.markdown

 A callable bond is a type of fixed instrument that provides the issuer of the bond with the right to redeem the bond before its maturity date.
 Callable bonds usually have restrictions such as bonds may not be able to be redeemed ina specified initial period of their lifespan.
 A simple example of a callable bond is assume we have a 10 year maturity bond where the first 5 years of maturity have not call option, but the 6th - 10th year have a reddemable call option if the interest rate decreases.
 This is how we find value of a callable bond Price(Callable bond) = Price(plain - Vanilla Option) - Price(call Option) where the price of the vanilla bond shares similarities with the callable bond and the price of the call option to redeem the bond before maturity.

 #### Modeling a Callable Bond
 Callable bonds have similarities with fixed rate bonds with an extra parameter, which is a call or put scheduler.
 For this example, we assume a flat yield curve of 3.5%.
-The call price is at $1,000 and we use the container Callability.Call because it is a call option not a put option.
+The call price is $1,000 and we use the container Callability.
+Call because it is a call option, not a put option.

         callability_schedule = CallabilitySchedule()
         call_price = 1000.0